UCL/tus-rec-challenge/task.md

 Reconstructing the 3D US volume and the trajectory of the US frames requires determining the position of each frame.
 <!-- Since freehand US systems lack an absolute coordinate system, t -->
-The first frame is chosen as the reference with $$T_1=I$$, where $$I$$ is the identity matrix.
+The first frame is chosen as the reference.
 As a result, only the relative transformations with respect to the first frame are needed.
 For any pixel $$p$$ in $$i^{th}$$ frame, the coordinate in image coordinate system (in mm) $$Cor_p$$, with respect to the first frame, can be obtained using [Eq.
 4](#coordinate).

 <a id="coordinate"></a>